 Modeled after the real street with the same name, Hollywood Boulevard is the main shopping area in the park and the main access to the rest of the park.
 Its colorful buildings are a mix of Art Deco and modern architecture and make you feel like you are back in the 30s.

-One of the highlights on Hollywood Boulevard are the entertainers, including the incredibly talented Citizens of Hollywood street performers.
+One of the highlights on Hollywood Boulevard is the entertainers, including the incredibly talented Citizens of Hollywood street performers.

 You’ll definitely want to stop at the Trolley Car Cafe (Starbucks) on your way through and get your caffeine fix for the morning.
 Grab one of their amazing pastries or cupcakes too!